No Black Mesa Pumped Storage Project | #NoBMPSP

 What is a Pumped Storage Hydropower (PSH) project?

 Pumped storage hydropower (PSH) is a type of hydroelectric energy storage.
-It is a configuration of two water reservoirs at different elevations that can generate power as water moves down from one to the other (discharge), passing through a turbine.
+It is a configuration of two water reservoirs at different elevations that can generate power as water moves down from one reservoir to the other (discharge), passing through a turbine.
 The system also requires power as it pumps water back into the upper reservoir (recharge).
+These pumped storage projects would pump water uphill to newly constructed reservoirs atop Black Mesa when electricity prices are low and generate electricity and revenue from return flows to reservoirs below the mesa when prices are higher.

 Our Concerns:

-• Water source is not clearly identified
+• The water source is not identified

 • Water evaporation

-• No community consultation/consent
+• Lack of community consultation/consent

 • Land and wildlife impacts